garrandall/popular-music-data/tracks/-she-s--sexy---17-stray-cats.md

 Are gonna do a little number on the teacher when she turns her back We're gonna cut out of class, meet the girls by the railroad track

-Well ev'ry Friday night, there's a band that you gotta hear Just a dollar ticket in and twenty-five cents a beer They play rock n' roll music like it hasn't been rocked for years
+Well every Friday night, there's a band that you gotta hear Just a dollar ticket in and twenty-five cents a beer They play rock n' roll music like it hasn't been rocked for years